Lanceleaf Aster

 Maintenance

 Grows in a variety of soils.
 Low maintenance.
 It spreads easily by rhizomes, so give lots of space or pull sprouts to fit the space.
 Best grown in moist prairies, meadows, and butterfly gardens.
 Can be grown in containers.
 Great for attracting late season pollinators.
-Propagation: seed, division, cutting.
+Native habitat: pond and creek margins, roadside ditches, and other wet areas.

 Blooms July-October.
 Produces multiple branches covered in sprays of tiny, star-like flowers.
 The stems bear narrow, lance-shaped leaves, with toothed margins.
 They decrease in size as they go up the stem.
 Each blossom produces 20-40 white ray flowers surrounding pale yellow disc flowers.
 The disc flowers turn from yellow to reddish with age.
 The flowers are followed by a dry seed called a cypsela, attached to filaments that carry it on the wind.